Theodora Porphyrogenita: Return to power

 After Zoë's death in 1050, Theodora seems to have retired to a convent, leaving Constantine IX to rule alone until his own death on 11 January 1055.
 As Constantine lay dying, he was persuaded by his councilors, chiefly the logothetes tou dromou John, to ignore the rights of Theodora and to pass the throne to the doux (Duke) of the Byzantine Theme of Bulgaria, Nikephoros Proteuon.
 However, Theodora preempted their plans when, despite her advanced age, she vigorously asserted her right to rule.
 She came out of retirement and convened the Senate, and the imperial guard proclaimed her "emperor" shortly before Constantine's death.

 A purge of senior officials and the leadership of the European military units followed.
+Nikephoros Proteuon was arrested at Thessalonica and forcibly tonsured.
 Nikephoros Bryennios, whom the western tagmata apparently wanted to proclaim emperor instead, was dismissed and exiled on Theodora's orders, after which she confiscated his estates and banished his supporters from court.

 Theodora controlled the nobles and checked numerous abuses.
 She damaged her reputation, however, with excessive severity toward private enemies and undue employment of such menials as Leo Paraspondylos as her advisors.
 Military and court offices were filled by her household eunuchs, and such able commanders as Isaac Komnenos were replaced with minor functionaries.
 Determined to centralize as much power in her hands as possible, she presided in person in the Senate and heard appeals as supreme judge in civil cases.
 Her appointment of clerics offended the Patriarch Michael Keroularios, who considered this the duty of men, not women.

+During Theodora's sole ruling period, her coins and seals bear the inscription 'Theodora, δέσποινα (déspoina) and porphyrogenita' and 'Theodora, Augusta and porphyrogenita'.

 When Theodora was seventy-six, the patriarch Michael Keroularios advocated that Theodora advance a subject to the throne through marriage to her, in order to assure a succession.
 She refused to consider marriage, no matter how token.
 She also refused to name an heir to the throne.
 Theodora became gravely ill with an intestinal disorder in late August 1056.
 On 31 August her advisors, chaired by Leo Paraspondylos, met to decide whom to recommend to her as a successor.
 According to Psellus, they selected Michael Bringas, an aged civil servant and former military finance minister whose main attraction was that "he was less qualified to rule than he was to be ruled and directed by others".
 Theodora was unable to speak, but Paraspondylos decided that she had nodded at an appropriate moment.
 Hearing of this the Patriarch refused to believe it.
 Eventually he was persuaded and Bringas was crowned as Michael VI.
 Theodora died a few hours later and with her death, the Macedonian dynasty's 189-year rule ended.